Engine bearing replacement, is really not as hard as it sounds.

-8. Select the correct part number and under size bearing, to suit the, engine bearing replacement application.
+8. Select the correct part number and under size bearing, to suit the, correct engine application.

 10. Also, oil hole in block must line up with hole or slot in bearing, to assure proper oil flow.

-11. All rubber crankshaft seals must be installed, with the sealing lip pointing toward inside of engine.
+11. All rubber crankshaft seals must be put together, with the sealing lip facing toward, the inside of the engine.

-12. Always, use a good supply of lubricant, on all bearing surfaces and seal lip during, engine bearing replacement.
+12. Always, use a good supply of lube, on all bearing surfaces and seal lip, during engine bearing replacement.

-14. All threads must be clean and lightly lubricated, to obtain accurate torque readings.
+14. All threads must be clean and lightly lubed, to obtain correct torque readings.
 Finally, tighten all bolts and cap screws, with a torque wrench to proper torque specifications.
-Do not attempt to guess at torque tightening.
+Do not attempt to guess, at torque tightening.

-15. In addition, with a feeler gauge of proper thickness; check clearance between crankshaft thrust disc and bearing flange surface.
+15. In addition, use a feeler gauge of proper thickness.
+Then, check the clearance between crankshaft thrust bearing and the bearing flange surface.

-16. Before installing piston and rod assembly, cover rod bolt threads with suitable protectors; to prevent nicking of crankshaft during, engine bearing replacement.
+16. Before installing the piston and rod assembly.
+First, cover rod bolt threads with suitable protectors, to prevent nicking the crankshaft, during engine bearing replacement.
 A short piece of rubber hose is good for this purpose.

 17. Place matching number cap on connecting rod.
 Finally, torque rod bolts to proper spec.

 18. Priming the engine is most important.
-Consequently, this is to prevent dry start and premature damage to bearing surfaces.
+Consequently, this is to prevent dry start and early damage to bearing surfaces.

-Above all, the most important factor is lubrication.
-So, as long as there’s a steady flow of clean oil, the bearings will generally keep moving along fine.
+Above all, the most important factor is oil.
+So, as long as there’s a steady flow of clean oil, a bearing will usually never fail.
 But, if the oil’s dirty or if the oil supply is cut off, that’s when bottom end problems start.
 Finally, at that point you need to decide if, engine bearing replacement is your best choice.